sandrobrumsb/sandrobrumsb/README.md

   Welcome to my profile! <br><br>
 </div>

 Hi!
-I'm Sandro Silva, a graduate in Information Systems from Centro Universitário UNA and a postgraduate in Artificial Intelligence from Universidade Cruzeiro do Sul.
+I'm Sandro Brum, a graduate in Information Systems from Centro Universitário UNA and a postgraduate in Artificial Intelligence from Universidade Cruzeiro do Sul.

 I currently work as a Junior Back-End Developer at Teknisa Softwares.
 I also have experience in Front-End Development, specializing in agile methodologies (Scrum), HTML, CSS, JavaScript, Python, and Vue/ReactJS.
 I leverage Git for version control and collaborative development across all projects.